YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Database Replication
 ----------------------

-When an application must have the best possible continuity of business, use database replication in addition to before image journaling to create a logical multi site configuration.
+When an application must have the best possible continuity of business, use database replication in addition to before-image journaling to create a logical multi-site configuration.
 A major restriction of YottaDB/GT.M replication today is the 20,000 kilometer distance restriction on replication (since the circumference of Planet Earth is approximately 40,000 kilometers, it is difficult to place data centers more than 20,000 kilometers apart).
 In our example, we will simulate data centers in Santiago (33°S, 70°W), Paris (49°N, 2°E) and Melbourne (37°S, 144°E).
 Santiago to Paris is 11,642 kilometers, Paris to Melbourne is 16,781 kilometers, and Melbourne to Santiago is 11,269 kilometers (approximately).

 **Exercise - Replication**